andrewwdk/NET.S.2019.Zhidenko/NET.S.2019.Zhidenko.3/README.txt

 1) Implement methods which calculate gcd by Euclidean and Stein's algorythms.
 Add to each method possibility to show time of execution.
 Create Unit tests for all methods.
+2) Implement extended method which convert double number to a string of bits in IEEE 754 format.
+Create Unit tests.